Copyright © 2003 - 2006 DORSCH Consult

 Tiled shapefiles allow mapserver to maximize performance for large shapefile datasets.

-The ngwa.map map file
+The ngwa.map

 provides an example of tiled shapefile usage.